ansible-collections/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 * `zabbix_agent_userparameters_scripts_src`: indicates the relative path (from `files/`) where userparameter scripts are searched
 * `zabbix_agent_runas_user`: Drop privileges to a specific, existing user on the system.
 Only has effect if run as 'root' and AllowRoot is disabled.
 * `zabbix_agent_become_on_localhost`: Default: `True`.
 Set to `False` if you don't need to elevate privileges on localhost to install packages locally with pip.
-* `zabbix_install_pip_packages`: Default: `True`.
-Set to `False` if you don't want to install the required pip packages.
-Useful when you control your environment completely.
 * `zabbix_agent_apt_priority`: Add a weight (`Pin-Priority`) for the APT repository.
 * `zabbix_agent_conf_mode`: Default: `0644`.
 The "mode" for the Zabbix configuration file.
 * `zabbix_agent_dont_detect_ip`: Default `false`.
 When set to `true`, it won't detect available ip addresses on the host and no need for the Python module `netaddr` to be installed.